Choyaa/Render2Loc/README.md

 The **AirLoc Dataset** is a comprehensive dataset designed for evaluating cross-view 6-DoF localization algorithms.
 It features a large urban area, capturing the complexities of modern cityscapes with diverse structures, roads, and natural elements.

 ### Access
-The dataset is available on BaiduDesk (access code: !!) and Google Cloud, offering a rich collection of images and data for research and development purposes.
+The dataset is available on [onedrive](https://1drv.ms/f/s!Annq4fi6Z184gmgK5KEFVgOft0Yr?e=wAVKn9)(airloc.zip), offering a rich collection of images and data for research and development purposes.

 ### Content
 - **Size**: Approximately 100,000m² of urban area.